 Ernest Goes to School

-Ernest Goes to School is a 1994 American comedy film directed and co-written by Coke Sams and starring Jim Varney.
-It is the seventh film to feature the character Ernest P. Worrell, and the sixth film in the Ernest series.
-This is the only Ernest film to not be directed by John R. Cherry III.
-This was Will Sasso's feature film debut.
-Its opening theme is "Hail to the Muskrats!" which was the alma mater.
-The film received a limited theatrical release in Cincinnati, Ohio and Louisville, Kentucky beginning on June 10, 1994.
-The film was released on video on December 14, 1994.
+Ernest Goes to School is a 1994 American comedy film directed and co-written by Coke Sams.
+It stars Jim Varney, Linda Kash and Bill Byrge.
+It is the seventh film to feature the character Ernest P. Worrell, and the sixth film in the Ernest series, after Ernest Rides Again (1993).
+It is the only Ernest film to not be directed by John Cherry and the first to not have a wide theatrical release.

 Plot

-Ernest (Jim Varney) works as a janitor at Chickasaw Falls High School, which is facing closure due to the school board's decision to merge other schools in the area.
+Ernest works as a janitor at Chickasaw Falls High School, which is facing closure due to the school board's decision to merge other schools in the area.
 There is also a new rule: All employees are required to have a high school diploma, which Ernest lacks due to an incomplete high school transcript.
 Ernest has two choices as a result: Resign or go through the twelfth grade.
 Ernest reluctantly decides to redo school and enters the student body, attending regular classes and performing usual student activities, but all not with a little catastrophe or predicament or distraction.

 More details